derekrsargent/react-native-keyboard-manager/README.md

 ### Commit [ad680cd](https://github.com/derekrsargent/react-native-keyboard-manager/commit/ad680cd9a1b643e5d02d99705fa4b453c3c71289)

-In this commit we enabled the new architecture and add the Turbo Module for iOS.
+In this commit we enable the new architecture and add the Turbo Module for iOS.
 First, run the command `RCT_NEW_ARCH_ENABLED=1 yarn example pods` to generate the pods using the new architecture.
 By setting the `RCT_NEW_ARCH_ENABLED` environment variable to `1` we are indicating that the new architecture should be enabled.
 An alternate way of doing this is to explicitly adding `ENV["RCT_NEW_ARCH_ENABLED"]="1"` in the Podfile located in the `example/ios/` folder and then running `yarn example pods`.
 This will also generate the Codegen files in the `example/ios/build/RNKeyboardManagerSpec/` folder, which includes the `RNKeyboardManagerSpec.h` header file which is used as a protocol for the `KeyboardManager` class interface.

 To compare, the `KeyboardManager` class interface with the new architecture (Turbo Modules):
 ```objectivec